amamitpandey/tuts/TestingJava.md

 Mocking: use for a complex object, external things. it's try copy like real thing and replace with fake object.
 Mocking means we are declaring a duplicate like method, service etc. and guide what could be output if this method called without calling that method.

 BDD: Behavior driven development, is a idea use test in a simple way like //given..//when...//then. it's combo of tdd and genaral techniech.

 TDD: Test driven development, idea is first write test and pass it later by writing the code, it's a agile pratice.

-Stubing: means use minimal/ignore steps many thing like we use fake like jwt token.
+Stubing: same like a dummy data/method, use static return type like we use fake like jwt token.